SAMPLE clause allows for approximated

 SELECT sum(_sample_factor) FROM visits SAMPLE 10000000

 The example below shows how to calculate the average session duration.
-Note that you don’t need to use the relative coefficient to calculate the average values.
+Note that you do not need to use the relative coefficient to calculate the average values.

 SELECT avg(Duration) FROM visits SAMPLE 10000000

 m are numbers from 0 to 1.
 Examples are shown below.

 In this example, the sample is 1/10th of all data: